 Foods that require refrigeration, meat products, dairy-based items, and acidified or canned foods are not allowed.

-2. Understand That No State License Is Required
+2. Understand That No State License Is Required (and the Optional ODAFF Registration)

 3. Follow Required Labeling Rules